SamScherf/scaling-regionalizer/README.md

-# scaling-regionalizer
+# Scaling Regionalizer
-This program will scale up an image and break it into multiple pieces without adding new colors
+This program will scale up an image and break it into multiple pieces without adding new colors.
+This program is still very much in testing and not ready for use yet